 • Apply statistical methods early so sample pulls slot into testing without friction.

-• Communicate deadlines in your project management tool—no one should wonder when evidence is due.
+• Communicate deadlines in your project management toolβ€”no one should wonder when evidence is due.

 • Keep all artifacts in a central repository with clear version history and access logs.

-Following these guidelines will streamline auditor interactions and speed up report delivery.
-When your evidence is organized, questions drop and confidence soars—both for your team and your customers.
-Mastering SOC 2 Type 2 isn’t about surprising auditors; it’s about showing them you have reliable, repeatable controls in place.
+These steps cut back-and-forth with auditors and speed up report delivery.
+When evidence is organized, auditor questions drop sharply.
+A clean SOC 2 Type 2 isn’t about surprising auditors β€” it’s about showing them reliable, repeatable controls.

 Choosing Auditors As A Startup Or Mid Market Team